Haroon Bhorat: Academic contributions

 Serving in a variety of public roles ranging from high-level advisory work for government departments and multi-lateral institutions, to giving public lectures and seminar presentations at the world's leading universities (including for example Columbia University, Cornell University, Yale University and University of Oxford), Bhorat's ability to seamlessly switch between conducting hard empirical analysis and providing evidence-based policy advice that is accessible to a broader audience, has had a direct impact on the discipline.
 His research feeds into policy decisions and pronouncements at the highest level, including Cabinet memoranda, State of the Nation Address (South Africa) and legislative promulgation.
 His work has been hugely influential in policy making in respect of poverty, inequality and labour market issues in South Africa.

 Bhorat and the DPRU have become the international focal point for African work on understanding the impact of minimum wages in the region.
 Hence the South African National Minimum Wage Commission have requested Prof Bhorat and his team undertake the impact analysis of the National Minimum Wage (NMW) (2020-2021).
 This work uses innovative econometric techniques, combining a Difference in differences with a Regression discontinuity design.
 In addition, minimum wage analysis is being done for Mauritius, the Comoros, and other African countries.
 He is widely considered to be one of the leading experts in the world on understanding minimum wages and their impact in the developing country context.
 This research has elicited a significant debate and discussion within the academic and policy community and the ongoing body of work is viewed as a novel intellectual contribution to the South African, and arguably developing country, literature.

 This work on minimum wages has also been extended via the development of a Multiple Index of Violation (MVI).
 The MVI is a novel index used to measure the extent and depth of minimum wage violation, and includes non-wage measures of violation.
 The MVI involves applying the Alkire-Foster method of measuring multi-dimensional poverty and also using principal components to robustness check the measure (see British Journal of Industrial Relations article).
-Bhorat and his colleagues thus remain leaders in the field in terms of modelling the determinants of violation of labour laws by firms, providing innovative econometric solutions to the problems of endogeneity inherent in this type of work.
 The MVI has now been applied globally in 24 countries around the world.